karthiksampath-igreendata/account-parent/README.md

 #account-framework

-Created with Common Exceptions and Logger configurations.
+Created with required domain files, exceptions and logger configurations.

 #database

 1. By Default spring boot embedded database will used and account & transanctions are populated during service start-up for testing.
 Start the services without any profile.
 2. To use MySQL as DB:
-		Create and Insert scripts are located in account-framework\src\main\resources\scripts\sql.
+		-- Create and Insert scripts are located in account-framework\src\main\resources\scripts\sql.
-		Update db details in application-mysql.properties
-		Start the service with profile 'mysql'
-		Create tables and insert data before using the api's.
+		-- Update mysql db details in application-mysql.properties -- Create tables and insert data before using the api's or enable this property "spring.jpa.hibernate.ddl-auto=update "in application-mysql properties to auto create tables.
+		-- Start the service with profile 'mysql'